Jingo88/Just_Another_React_Tutorial/README.md

 * Webpack - We use this to bundle our modules.
 When you run `npm start` you are actually starting the "webpack-dev-server" which will take care of everything for us.
 If you were to build your own full stack application you will need to build a `webpack.config.js` file and hook it up to your server.
 * ES6 - The newest version of JavaScript.
 Also known as `es2015`
 * JSX - A preprocessor that allows us to write XML syntax inside of our JavaScript files.
 Since we are using a Virtual DOM JSX makes it look as close to writing HTML as possible.
 * Axios - A promise based http client.
-Make XMLHttpRequests.
+Make XMLHttpRequests
+* Babel - Transform our ES6 and JSX to JavaScript
 * Node - A runtime environment for JavaScript.
 	* From [https://nodejs.org/en/](https://nodejs.org/en/)